MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-visual-studio-code.md

 1. On the **Run** tab, select the launch configuration from the dropdown menu.

-1. Click **Start Debugging**, which is the green triangle next to the launch configuration dropdown.
+1. Click **Start Debugging**, which is the green triangle next to the launch configuration dropdown:

    ![The Run tab in Visual Studio Code](./media/run-vscode.png)

-1. To view the debug output and errors, open **Debug Console**.
+1. To view the debug output and errors, open **Debug Console**:

    ![The Debug Console in Visual Studio Code](./media/results-vs.png)